-We employ a rich and diverse staff team with a varied mix of ethnicity and cultural backgrounds.
+Across all protected characteristics we employ a rich and diverse staff team with a varied mix of ethnicity and cultural backgrounds.
 Whilst we aim to reflect the diversity of the students that we support we acknowledge that this is not always possible.